castacks/wildfire-m600-firefly/README.md

     sudo cp firefly_bringup/99-firefly.rules /etc/udev/rules.d

-Install the pymavlink library by running the following commands.
-Note that MDEF must be an absolute path to the message_definitions folder.
-You should rerun this command if you make any changes to message_definitions/v1.0/firefly.xml.
+Install the pymavlink library on the ground control station by running the following command:

     cd pymavlink
-    sudo MDEF=$(pwd)/message_definitions python3 -m pip install . -v --upgrade
+    ./install_gcs.sh

+Install the pymavlink library on the onboard computer by running the following command:

+    cd pymavlink
+    ./install_onboard.sh